 - Completed a graduate degree in the U.S. followed by at least 2 years of work in the U.S.

-Requests for a TOEFL waiver should be submitted in writing to MBAapplication@emory.edu after you have submitted your application.
-Please provide explanation in the body of your email to show how you meet the above requirements.
+Requests for a TOEFL waiver should be submitted in writing after submitting your application.
+Please provide an explanation in the body of your email to show how you meet the above requirements.

 Pre-MBA English Language Program (PMEL)